gramern/cp77-ghosting-fix/README.md

 # FrameGen Ghosting 'Fix' mod for Cyberpunk 2077
 Limits ghosting behind some moving 3D objects caused by modded FSR3 frame generation in Cyberpunk 2077.
-Achives that by putting almost invisible HUD masks that block frame generation from presenting in certain parts of a screen.
+Achieves that by putting almost invisible HUD masks that block frame generation from presenting in certain parts of a screen.

 # Requirements
 + Cyberpunk 2.12+